zcox/recipe-chatbot/homeworks/hw2/README.md

 # Homework 2: Recipe Bot Error Analysis

+## 📝 Note

+**We have provided our solutions in this repository as reference material, but we strongly encourage you to work through the exercise on your own first.** Attempting the assignment independently will help you better understand the error analysis process and develop your own insights about chatbot failure modes.

 This assignment focuses on performing an error analysis for your Recipe Bot.

 ## Part 1: Define Dimensions & Generate Initial Queries